 Examples of Wind Energy:

-• Jaisalmer Wind Park (India): One of India’s largest wind farms, generating 1,600 MW of power.
+- Jaisalmer Wind Park (India): One of the largest wind farms in India, producing around 1,600 MW of electricity.

-• Hornsea Wind Farm (UK): The world’s largest offshore wind farm.
+- Hornsea Wind Farm (UK): Known as the largest offshore wind farm in the world.

 Also Read: Wind Energy: From Turbines to Powering Your City